imedsaoud/Hetic-Project-JS/README.md

 # School project W1
-5 daysto make a simple js game
+5 days to make a simple js game